iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Introduction

-In summary, this paper makes the following contributions: \begin{itemize} \item We propose \textbf{\frameworkname}, a comprehensive framework tailored to TIQC that enables EFT by applying QEC selectively in space and time. \frameworkname~avoids the overhead of monolithic FTQC while meeting the fidelity requirements of EFT. \item We develop a runtime protocol for in-situ encoding conversion, a hybrid ISA for managing bare–logical execution, and a compiler that co-optimizes encoding allocation and routing, together enabling the selective QEC strategy of~\frameworkname. \item Evaluation shows that~\frameworkname~achieves 8.0x performance improvement across various EFT applications over NISQ execution, and 15.5x improvement over standard FTQC under the same qubit budget, demonstrating practical utility. \end{itemize}
+In summary, this paper makes the following contributions: \begin{itemize} \item We propose \textbf{\frameworkname}, a framework for TIQC that enables EFT by applying QEC selectively in space and time. \frameworkname~avoids the overhead of monolithic FTQC while satisfying EFT fidelity requirements. \item We develop a runtime protocol for in-situ encoding conversion, a hybrid ISA for managing bare–logical execution, and a compiler that co-optimizes encoding allocation and routing, together enabling the selective QEC strategy of~\frameworkname. \item Evaluation shows that~\frameworkname~achieves up to 43$\times$ performance improvement across various EFT applications compared to NISQ execution, while using 50\% and 33\% fewer qubits than standard FTQC and previous EFT methods, respectively, under the same qubit budget, demonstrating its practical utility. \end{itemize}